gottacatchenall/ms_data_schema_macroecology/manuscript.md

 ## Example with SimpleSDMLayers.jl

-It would be cool if this worked, but it doesn't
+It would be cool if this worked, but it doesn't (at the moment)

 ```